 Cisco CEO Chambers to step down, Robbins named successor

 SAN JOSE, Calif.
-(AP) — John Chambers plans to step down after more than 20 years as the CEO of Cisco Systems Inc.
+(AP) — John Chambers plans to step down as the CEO of Cisco Systems Inc. in July.

 The computer networking company named Chuck Robbins as Chambers' successor.
-He will take over the post on July 26.
+He will take over the post on July 26, at which point Chambers will become executive chairman.

-Chambers, who has served as CEO since January 1995, will continue to serve as board chairman.
-Cisco said that he has grown the business from $1.2 billion in annual revenue when he took on the CEO role to $48 billion in revenue in 2014.
+Chambers, who had served as CEO since January 1995, will continue to serve as board chairman.

 Robbins has worked at Cisco for 17 years.
 He most recently served as Cisco's senior vice president of worldwide operations.